RocketMan/zookeeper/INSTALLATION.md

 4. Update your system to run the push notification server

+   As a first step, ensure you can run the notification server manually from a shell:

+       sudo -u www-data /example/path/to/zookeeper/zk push

+   where *www-data* is your Apache user and */example/path...* is the path to your zookeeper installation.
+If successful, the above command will display no messages.
+You can cancel it with Ctrl-C.

-   On most Linux distributions, you can use systemd to start the push notification server and to ensure that it is running.
+   Once you have confirmed that the notification server starts without issue, you can configure your system to run it automatically.
+On most Linux distributions, you can use systemd(1) to start the push notification server and to ensure that it is running.
 To do this, create a file `/etc/systemd/system/zkpush.service` using the example file below.

 #### Example systemd file for push notification service